bitrix24/b24restdocs/api-reference/crm/universal/crm-item-update.md

   [Learn more about funnels (directions)](category/index.md).

-  Available only if the `isStagesEnabled` setting is enabled for the corresponding SPA  ||
+  Available only when the `isStagesEnabled` setting is enabled for the corresponding SPA  ||
   || **sourceId**
   [`crm_status`][1] | String identifier for the source. (for example, `'CALL' = 'Call'`).

   The list of available sources can be obtained using [`crm.status.list`][2] with the filter `{ ENTITY_ID: "SOURCE" }`.

-  Available only if the `isSourceEnabled` setting is enabled for the corresponding SPA  ||
+  Available only when the `isSourceEnabled` setting is enabled for the corresponding SPA  ||
   || **sourceDescription**
   [`text`][1] | Additional information about the source.

-  Available only if the `isSourceEnabled` setting is enabled for the corresponding SPA ||
+  Available only when the `isSourceEnabled` setting is enabled for the corresponding SPA ||
   || **currencyId**
-  [`crm_currency`][1] | Identifier of the item's currency.
+  [`crm_currency`][1] | Identifier for the item's currency.

-  Available only if the `isLinkWithProductsEnabled` setting is enabled for the corresponding SPA  ||
+  Available only when the `isLinkWithProductsEnabled` setting is enabled for the corresponding SPA  ||
   || **isManualOpportunity**
   [`boolean`][1] | Opportunity calculation mode.
 Possible values:

   - `Y` — manual
   - `N` — automatic

-  Available only if the `isLinkWithProductsEnabled` setting is enabled for the corresponding SPA ||
+  Available only when the `isLinkWithProductsEnabled` setting is enabled for the corresponding SPA ||
   || **opportunity**
   [`double`][1] | Amount.

-  Available only if the `isLinkWithProductsEnabled` setting is enabled for the corresponding SPA ||
+  Available only when the `isLinkWithProductsEnabled` setting is enabled for the corresponding SPA ||
   || **taxValue**
   [`double`][1] | Tax amount.

-  Available only if the `isLinkWithProductsEnabled` setting is enabled for the corresponding SPA ||
+  Available only when the `isLinkWithProductsEnabled` setting is enabled for the corresponding SPA ||
   || **mycompanyId**
   [`crm_company`][1] | Identifier of my company.

-  Available only if the `isMycompanyEnabled` setting is enabled for the corresponding SPA ||
+  Available only when the `isMycompanyEnabled` setting is enabled for the corresponding SPA ||
   || **ufCrm...**
-  [`crm_userfield`][1] | Custom field.
+  [`crm_userfield`][1] | User-defined field.
 See the section [{#T}](./user-defined-fields/index.md).

     - Values of multiple fields are passed as an array
-    - To upload a file, the value of the custom field must be an array where the first element is the file name and the second is the base64 encoded content of the file.
+    - To upload a file, the value of the user-defined field must be an array where the first element is the file name and the second is the base64 encoded content of the file.

   ||
   || **parentId...**
   [`crm_entity`][1] | Parent field.
-An item of another type of CRM object linked to this item.
+An item of another CRM object type that is linked to this item.

   Each such field has the code `parentId + {parentEntityTypeId}`
   ||